 Rebecca Maloy specializes in early Medieval music.
 Her primary interests include plainsong, liturgy and ritual, and the theory and analysis of early music.
-She is the author of Inside the Offertory: Aspects of Chronology and Transmission (Oxford, 2010), and the co-author, with Emma Hornby, of Music and Meaning in Old Hispanic Lenten Chants (Boydell and Brewer, 2013), and the co-editor, with Daniel J. DiCenso, of Chant, Liturgy, and the Inheritance of Rome (Boydell and Brewer).
-Her work is also published or forthcoming in Music & Letters, Early Music, Journal of the American Musicological Society, Early Music History, Plainsong and Medieval Music, Journal of Musicology, Studia Musicologica, and in interdisciplinary collections such as El canto mozarábe y so entorno: Estudios sobre la música de la liturgia viejo hispánica and The Sequences of Nidaros: A Nordic Repertory in Its European Context.
+She is the author of Inside the Offertory: Aspects of Chronology and Transmission (Oxford, 2010), the co-author, with Emma Hornby, of Music and Meaning in Old Hispanic Lenten Chants (Boydell and Brewer, 2013), and the co-editor, with Daniel J. DiCenso, of Chant, Liturgy, and the Inheritance of Rome (Boydell and Brewer).
+Her work is also published in Music & Letters, Early Music, Journal of the American Musicological Society, Early Music History, Plainsong and Medieval Music, Journal of Musicology, Studia Musicologica, and in interdisciplinary collections such as El canto mozarábe y so entorno: Estudios sobre la música de la liturgia viejo hispánica and The Sequences of Nidaros: A Nordic Repertory in Its European Context.